xnuinside/simple-ddl-parser/docs/README.rst

 How does it work?
 ^^^^^^^^^^^^^^^^^

 Parser tested on different DDLs mostly for PostgreSQL & Hive.
-But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, etc.).
+But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, BigQuery etc.).
 You can check dialects sections after ``Supported Statements`` section to get more information that statements from dialects already supported by parser.

 Feel free to open Issue with DDL sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^